openthread/openthread/src/cli/README_DATASET.md

 Done
 ```

-Use `active` or `pending` to initialize the dataset buffer with a copy of the current Active Dataset or
+Use `active` or `pending` to initialize the dataset buffer with a copy of the current Active Operational Dataset or
-Pending Dataset, respectively:
+Pending Operational Dataset, respectively:

 ```bash
 > dataset init active